Best Prime Day 2 Kindle Deals 2023

 Here are the best Kindle deals available in the second Amazon Prime Day sale.

-The second Amazon Prime Day sale of the year took is under way with "Prime Big Deal Days" taking place from 10th to 11th Ocotber at 23:59.
-Once again there are big discounts on many of Amazon's own Kindle e-readers, as Prime Day sales have histoircally been the best time to pick one up.
+The second Amazon Prime Day sale of the year is underway with "Prime Big Deal Days" wrapping up today at midnight.
+Once again there are big discounts on many of Amazon's own Kindle e-readers, as Prime Day sales have historically been the best time to pick one up.

 Back in July's Prime Day sale, Prime members could also get Amazon Kindle Unlimited free for three months to help them get reading straight away, and hopefully that offer shows up again.
 You can also shop for individual Prime Day Kindle book deals here.

-If you want to know more about Prime Day 2 to help you explore the two-day-sale you can do so by checking out our what to expect guide.
+If you want to know more about Prime Day 2 to help you explore the final day of the sale you can do so by checking out our Prime Day round-up.
 You can also stay on top of some of the best deals by giving Jelly Deals a follow on Twitter.

 Amazon Kindle 2022